Liability for Injuries at Parties

 Q: My employer had a mandatory office holiday party.
 I attended and I suffered a broken leg when I fell.
 What are my rights?

 A: The key here is that attendance at the party was mandatory.
 Anything your employer requires you to do is considered work.
 Therefore, mandatory parties are work.
 So, your injury suffered at the holiday party entitles you to workers’ compensation, just like if you had been hurt while performing your daily job tasks.
-If attendance was not mandatory, then you would not be entitled to workers’ comp.
+If attendance was not mandatory, then you would not be entitled to workers’ compensation.

 Contact a Chicago Injury Lawyer for a Free Consultation